loopstick/Mechatronics-CCA-Spring-2018/README.md

 ###Week 9: Tuesday, March 14, 2017
 - Homework critique
-	- Well organized Github repositories
-	- Follow all steps
-	- Good description
-	- Programs:
-		- Well organized
-		- Properly indented
-		- Meaningful comments
-		- Unused variables and statements should be removed
-	- You will be graded on these points
-- Critique proposal concepts
 - Lecture
 		- Digital Read, if necessary
 		- Edge detection
 		- Debouncing
 		- Counting and modulo
 		- Debugging
+- Critique proposal concepts

+#### current homework assignment
+- Homework
+	- Complete the programming assignment from last week
+		- When the button is pressed and held down, the servo motor should only advance once when the button is pressed and then not advance any more until the button is released and pressed again
+  - Final project proposals and prototype
+		- Build a prototype to verify the most difficult part of your project
+		- Research
+		- Order or check out equipment
+		- Create a very clear project description identifying the Minimal Viable Project and optional add-ons
+			- Include flow charts, block diagrams, and pseudo-code
+	- Improve the quality of your work on Github
+		- Well organized Github folders, good folder and file names
+		- Good descriptions for each assignment
+		- Programs should be:
+			- Well organized
+			- Properly indented
+			- Must include meaningful comments
+			- Unused variables and statements should be removed
+		- You will be graded on these points

+###Spring Break: Tuesday, March 21, 2017

+###Week 10: Tuesday, March 28, 2017
 	- Arduino/Processing communication
 		- Send value from Arduino to Processing
 	- Construction techniques, esp.